-Easy Honey Mustard Chicken Thighs are ideal for a quick dinner since they are healthy, made on one sheet pan, and ready in 25 minutes.
+Easy Honey Mustard Chicken is ideal for a quick dinner since they are healthy, made on one sheet pan, and ready in 25 minutes.

-Easy Honey Mustard Chicken Thighs make the best weeknight dinner with virtually no cleanup since everything is cooked on one sheet pan.
-Plus the homemade honey mustard sauce made with honey olive oil, garlic, whole grain mustard, and thyme couldn't be more delicious.
+Honey Mustard Chicken make the best weeknight dinner with virtually no clean up since everything is cooked on one sheet pan.
+Plus the homemade honey mustard sauce made with honey, olive oil, garlic, whole grain mustard, and thyme couldn't be more delicious.
+Serve it with some Baked Crispy Broccoli or quinoa.

 - I recommend covering your baking sheet is foil before making this dish since some of the extra honey can burn during cooking.
 Although this is easy to clean on most baking sheets, there is literally no clean up if you cover your baking sheet in foil first.